franktranvantu/spring-interview/README.md

   - Search key
   - Data reference
 - Why indexed column must be not null
+- How to insert 1 million record into database

 ## Maven
 - Build life cycle